 - Protect your plants from powdery mildew with preventive applications of micronized sulfur or some of the same soaps used for protection from insects.
 Both of these relatively non-toxic products have to be applied before powdery mildew appears.
 Using these products more often than once ever 14 days reduces fruit production.
 Baking soda in water (a tablespoon, or about 15 grams, in a gallon, or about 4 liters, of water) also helps.

 - There are a number of fungicides that kill powdery mildew, including Abound, Pristine, Merivon Quintec, Rally 40 W, and Torino.
 The cost of these products could be greater than the value of your strawberries if you are a home gardener, and you should consult your agriculture extension agent about produce selection if you are a commercial strawberry farmer.
 Organic methods, of course, also work in commercial production.

 Verticillium is a fungus that can lie dormant in the soil for years until it detects the presence of a healthy strawberry plant less than 2 millimeters (about 1/10 of an inch) away.
 When this occurs, the fungus will grow long hyphae that start to feed on the plant.

-The strawberry plant will be severely stunted, but it is possible that neighboring plants will grow in around it if you aren’t planting your strawberries too far apart.
-If verticillium wilt is a continuing problem in your garden or on your farm, try to locate strawberries of the cultivars Albion or Camino Real which are more resistant to the disease.
+The strawberry plant will be severely stunted, but it is possible that neighboring plants will grow around it if you aren’t planting your strawberries too far apart.
+If verticillium wilt is a continuing problem in your garden or on your farm, try to locate strawberries of the cultivars Albion or Camino Real which is more resistant to the disease.
 There are no fungicides that can control verticillium wilt once it is in the soil.